matosjoaops/TVVS-PROJ/assignment01/report/report.md

 ### What is it?

 The jdotxt project is an implementation of a todo application.
-It contains a GUI where it is possible to insert new tasks and marked them as completed.
+It contains a GUI where users can insert new tasks and mark them as completed.
 The information is saved in a text file in a location chosen by the user.

 ### How is the source-code organized?